 A per-app VPN is a more advanced configuration for mobile use cases.
 In this configuration, only selected enterprise applications are tunneled fully whenever they use data.
 Special consideration must be given to domains and services accessed within the browser as these need to be defined separately to the per-app configuration.

-Recommendations for VPN
+Recommendations for mobile VPN

 Enterprise VPN services can be configured in many different ways, and determining which one is right for you depends on how your business will be using the system.
 Here are our tips for successful VPN implementation: